Center for Feeling Therapy: Development of ideas

 Over time, the Center for Feeling Therapy went through numerous drastic changes in its basic ideas.
 The Center started with primal therapy as its main therapeutic approach, but soon abandoned primal therapy in favor of an emphasis on "present-life" feelings, then abandoned that in favor of other ideas.
 These drastic shifts in theoretical approach were common throughout the life of the Center.

 After abandoning primal therapy, the therapists developed a dream hypothesis which formed the basis of their second book, The Dream Makers.
 According to the dream hypothesis, one of the major goals of therapy was to have lucid, clear dreams which were devoid of fictitious elements and which could guide a person through their life.
 It was claimed that the senior therapists all had such dreams and that the patients could learn to have them too.
 To that end, the patients were given exercises to improve their dreams; they were also given charts, graphs, workbooks, and so on to track the progress of their dreams.

 Thereafter, the therapists abandoned the dream hypothesis and replaced it with another concept, called "Psychological Fitness."
 The concept of Psychological Fitness was claimed to help patients succeed in life and make a lot of money.
 The patients were encouraged to wear very expensive clothing, to appear professional, to start business ventures, and to work very long hours.
 The patients were told that they would "teach the world to excel."

 Organization of the Center

 The Center for Feeling Therapy was organized as a hierarchy of groups, with the highest group ("Group One") having the most successful patients, as determined by the senior therapists, and the lowest group ("Tombstone Group") having the least successful patients.
 Patients could be promoted to higher groups or demoted to lower ones, based on how thoroughly they had carried out the assignments or commands given to them by their therapists.

+The inpatients at the Center lived communally in a cluster of buildings in Hollywood, Los Angeles, California.
+The therapists lived in separate houses there, and the clients lived in apartment buildings surrounding the Center building.
+The apartment buildings were largely devoted to center patients.
+The patients lived in crowded conditions, often with several people living together in the same room.